- Our customers have been hired by: *

 Focus on results

-To showcase your work, you’ll want to create an outstanding portfolio to accompany your CV.
+To showcase your work, you’ll want to create an outstanding portfolio to accompany your professional photographer CV.
 There are plenty of ways to do this.
 Many develop a PDF.
 Others choose to build a portfolio website, and some even send out physical booklets.
-The key is choosing images that speak for themselves and showcase technical ability.
+The key is choosing images that speak for themselves and showcase your technical ability.

 - Advanced camera techniques

 - Using photo editing software

 - Networking and relationship building